What we do

 Working together to protect a landscape

-The work of the Partnership balances the statutory duty of conserving and enhancing natural beauty with non-statutory requirements to meet the Area’s social and economic needs.
-This means that protecting the landscape of the Area relies on a principle of sensitive management rather than on the attempt to preserve the area entirely unchanged.
+The work of the Partnership balances the statutory duty of conserving and enhancing natural beauty with non-statutory requirements to meet the AONB’s social and economic needs.
+This means that protecting the landscape relies on a principle of sensitive management rather than on the attempt to preserve the area entirely unchanged.

 How the Partnership Operates